chrisjbillington/interminal/README.md

 This is almost good enough.
 It doesn't add the command to your shell history, but it's basically what we want.
-But if you need to escape some characters in your command, you are two-layers deeo in "passing commands to other commands" — the quoting is going to get out of control fast.
+But if you need to escape some characters in your command, you are two-layers deep in "passing commands to other commands" — the quoting is going to get out of control fast.
 And for reasons I can't grasp, I can't get the above to work with some terminal emulators.